GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   Seems like EAP has a better prediction rate?
 But the table of result showed that it may because almost 70% of predicted author are EAP.
 HPL is hard to detect??

 -   Overall accuracy rate 48.6%.
-Not better than guess...*(Number may be different when you run the code.)*
+Not better than guess...

 -   Tried Binary Logistics regression in next part.